jaredpalmer/formik/README.md

 export default withFormik(MyReactNativeForm)
 ```

-The reason is that Formik's `props.handleChange` function expects its first argument to be synthetic DOM event where the `event.target` is the DOM input element and `event.target.id` or `event.target.name` matches the field to be updated.
-Without this, `props.handleChange` will do nothing.
+The reason is that Formik's [`handleChange`] function expects its first argument to be synthetic DOM event where the `event.target` is the DOM input element and `event.target.id` or `event.target.name` matches the field to be updated.
+Without this, [`handleChange`] will do nothing.

 In React Native, neither [`<TextInput />`](https://facebook.github.io/react-native/docs/textinput.html)'s [`onChange`](https://facebook.github.io/react-native/docs/textinput.html#onchange) nor [`onChangeText`](https://facebook.github.io/react-native/docs/textinput.html#onchange) callbacks pass such an event or one like it to its callback.
 Instead, they do the following *(emphasis added)*: